-If you’re in the process of changing jobs or retiring, you probably have the opportunity to take advantage of a 401(k) rollover (the process of moving your money to a new retirement account).
-And depending upon what camp you’re in, you will have slightly different options.
-In this post, I examine both scenarios and explain when a rollover makes sense and how to do it in a way that maximizes your nest egg.
+If you’re in the process of changing jobs or retiring, you probably have the opportunity to take advantage of 401(k) rollover options.
+Rolling over a 401(k) is the process of moving your money to a new retirement account.
+This post explains when a rollover makes sense and how to do it in a way that maximizes your nest egg.

-The average American works about 4.6 years at each job, so you’ll have to figure out what to do with an old employer-sponsored retirement account a few times throughout your career.
-And when you do, there are four primary ways to handle your 401(k) balance:
+Americans spend an average of 4.2 years at each job, so chances are you’ll have to figure out what to do with an old employer-sponsored retirement account a few times in your career.
+When you do, there are four primary ways to handle your 401(k) balance:

 - Do nothing — leave your old 401(k) alone.